rubrikinc/rubrik-powershell-sdk/README.md

 ### Powershell >= 6.0

-This Alpha release needs PowerShell 6.0 or later.
+This Beta release needs PowerShell 6.0 or later.
 Your default installation may be an older version,

 see: